Hiking Trips

 There are no maintained trails here, only herd paths and scrambling.
 This makes for long days and great adventures.

-Options for the other days include Seymour (4120 ft) - the fourth ‘Seward’; the Sawtooth Range (five peaks that range from 3700 to 3900 ft); or a visit to a great swimming place: Duck Hole (10 ft deep).
+Options for the other days include Seymour (4120 ft) - the fourth ‘Seward’ or the Sawtooth Range (five peaks that range from 3700 to 3900 ft).

 Contact